Most Popular Events/ Festivals of Nagaland

-Hornbill festival is a very popular and vibrant festival of Nagaland.
+Hornbill festival is a very popular and vibrant festival in Nagaland.
 It is often also called a “festival of all festivals”.
 This festival is a powerful representation of Naga culture, traditional practices, cultural music, and dance.
-All the diverse tribes in Nagaland offer their possible contribution towards the festival to make it more entertaining and vibrant.
-The people from all over the world visit Nagaland just to take part in these various extravagant dances and musical performances as well as competitions to make their visit more entertaining and fun.
-You must take part in the Hornbill festival at least once because only then you can actually know about their true culture and traditions of Nagaland.
+All the diverse tribes in Nagaland offer their possible contribution to the festival to make it more entertaining and vibrant.
+People from all over the world visit Nagaland just to take part in these various extravagant dances and musical performances as well as competitions to make their visit more entertaining and fun.
+You must take part in the Hornbill festival at least once because only then you can actually know about the true culture and traditions of Nagaland.

 Ngada Festival – post harvesting celebration

 Ngada festival is also celebrated annually in the month of November and December.
 This festival is celebrated after the harvesting of crops.

 The Ngada festival is celebrated by the Rengma tribe (originated in the state of Assam and Nagaland, northeast India).
 Ngada Festival is also among the most popular and vibrant festivals of Nagaland as it is a post-harvest festival in which people of different tribes celebrate the successful harvest and also do prayers at the graves of their loved ones.

 Surkenye Festival – pray the Almighties